EpicGames/EOS-Getting-Started/OnlineSubsystemEOS/Plugins/EOSAntiCheat/README.md

 Server builds launch normally (no bootstrapper) - AntiCheat servers are not player-facing processes and the SDK doesn't require protection there.

+> **Local two-client P2P testing — EAC service init race.** When you
+> launch two protected clients on the same machine within ~1s of each
+> other, EAC's host-shared service+driver can leave both processes in
+> a state where peer-auth bytes never deliver between them: EOS P2P
+> reports "Connection established" on both sides, but `OnMessageFromPeer`
+> never fires, and after 40s both clients hit
+> `OnPeerActionRequired: Authentication timed out`.
+Wait ~5s after the
+> first protected client's window appears before launching the second
+> — that gives EAC's service enough time to finish attaching the first
+> process before the second registers.
+Reliable empirical workaround;
+> the symptom is local-host-multi-protected-process specific and doesn't
+> reproduce in real deployments where each player runs on their own
+> machine.

 ## Expected logs (packaged Win64 client under the bootstrapper)